hansdrdoll/mastermind/README.md

 ## Additional Libraries
 *Use this section to list all supporting libraries and their role in the project.*
+I useded [Materialize](http://materializecss.com/) for most of the styling, which also uses relies jQuery.

 ## jQuery Discoveries
  *Use this section to list some, but not all, of the jQuery methods and\or functionality discovered while working on this project.*